WMGameLive/AutoFishing/README.md

 # AutoFishing
-A simple plugin that Allows players to automatically fish.
+A simple plugin that allow players to automatically fish.

 ## Permission
 ● autofishing.use - allow to automatically fish. (default: op)